TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/java/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Java](https://sampleprograms.io/languages/java) page!
+Welcome to the [Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Java](https://sampleprograms.io/languages/java)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution